Mental Maintenance Creates Stability

 Balance and Mental Maintenance

-In modern times, those who have less resources seem to experience greater physical suffering.
+In modern times, those who have fewer resources seem to experience greater physical suffering.
 Yet fortunate individuals who have sufficient means, or even those who are rich, often suffer mentally.
-Anxiety, depression and stress can affect anybody.
-First we need to take care of our actual physical needs, but then we also should care for our minds.
+Anxiety, depression, and stress can affect anybody.
+First, we need to take care of our actual physical needs, but then we also should care for our minds.
 Mental maintenance signifies stability.
 So first, it is good to investigate our own minds.
 Are they stable?
 Are we in control of our minds?

 Classic Buddhist texts often compare our minds to crazed elephants or wild horses.
 Tulku suggests we consider the more modern example of a roller coaster.
 Don’t our minds seem to speed along, going from high to low with lots of noise and confusion?
 Why does this happen?
 Because outside circumstances influence us and then we lose control.